dainyl/fabric-client-wrapper/E2E_TESTS.md

 2. Go into the `first-network` directory.
 There is a script `byfn.sh` which we will use to build examples with their certificates and crypto-material for a channel named `mychannel`.
-   Make sure to build `configtxgen` and `cryptogen` for the fabric release (obtain by following instructions here http://hyperledger-fabric.readthedocs.io/en/latest/samples.html#download-platform-specific-binaries), and to have these executables on the `PATH`.
+   Make sure to build `configtxgen`, `cryptogen`, and `configtxlator` for the fabric release (obtain by following instructions here http://hyperledger-fabric.readthedocs.io/en/latest/samples.html#download-platform-specific-binaries), and to have these executables on the `PATH`.
 ```
 first-network$ ./byfn.sh -m generate -c mychannel